briancalma/PushManager/README.md

 5. After logging in you are redirect to the dashboard and another form will show asking for your FCM server key.

-6. Fill up the field and submit take note that the server key must is a string created by FCM.
+6. Fill up the field and submit take note that the server key is a string created by FCM.
 Go to your FCM console for more details.

 7. After fillingup the field a message will show that "You successfully installed PushPanda Notification Plugin"
    - if for some reasons an error occured during this phase please make sure that your apache server and your app/webroot/files folder are writable.